-If you’re planning a party this summer and would like to spend a little bit of time organising something that’s truly “Pinterest-worthy”, you’ve come to the right place for inspiration.
+Planning a party for the summer?
+Want to spend time organising something truely “Pinterest-worthy”?
+Then you’ve come to the right place for inspiration.
 Especially, if, like me, you LOVE planning fun celebrations, bright colours are your thing and you go CRAZY for unique finishing touches!
+Carry on reading to be inspired…

 Pinterest-worthy summer food & drink: